publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXCV/m__us_usc_t16_s460kk.md

     (m) __Report of Secretary to Congressional committees__

-    The Secretary, after giving careful consideration to the recommendations set forth by the Advisory Commission, shall, by January 1, 1982, submit a report to the committees referred to in subsection (c) of this section which shall incorporate the recommendations of the Advisory Commission as well as set forth the Secretary’s recommendations.
+    The Secretary, after giving careful consideration to the recommendations set forth by the Advisory Commission, shall, by January 1, 1982, submit a report to the committees referred to in subsection (c) which shall incorporate the recommendations of the Advisory Commission as well as set forth the Secretary’s recommendations.
 Such report shall—

         (1) assess the benefits and costs of continued management as a unit of the National Park System,